A clash of egos

 Yab Yum, Amsterdam's most legendary brothel, was forced to close its doors more than 10 years ago after the exclusive and vibrant club turned into a dodgy criminal hub.

-Director Anna Maria van't Hek found those who once worked there and share with her on their turbulent past.
-They tell their stories, both extravagant and painful, about Yab Yum glory days and how it all went tragically wrong.
+Director Anna Maria van't Hek found those who once worked there, they share with her their turbulent past.
+They tell their stories, both extravagant and painful, about Yab Yum's glory days and how it all went tragically wrong.